Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: The description of polarized abelian varieties in terms of lattices

-As a first step, to apply Corollary~\ref{cor:equivalencepol}, we need to start with an explicit elliptic curve $E$ with ring of endomorphism $\ZZ[\pi]$.
-There are several algorithms in the literature to determine the endomorphism ring of an ordinary elliptic curve \cite{eisentrager-lauter} or \cite{bisson-sutherland}.
-We use a version of the latter kindly provided by Sutherland and apply it to the list of elliptic curves with a given trace (which can be naively obtained from the list of all elliptic curves computing the trace on each of them).
+As a first step, to apply Corollary~\ref{cor:equivalencepol}, we need to start with an explicit elliptic curve $E/\FF_q$ with ring of endomorphism $\ZZ[\pi]$.
+If $q$ is small, it is efficient to use an algorithm which determines the endomorphism ring of an ordinary elliptic curve \cite{eisentrager-lauter} or \cite{bisson-sutherland}.
+In the package implemented, we consider a version of the latter kindly provided by Sutherland and apply it to the list of elliptic curves with a given trace (which can be naively obtained from the list of all elliptic curves by computing the trace on each of them).
+If the discriminant of $\ZZ[\pi]$ is small, the best way to obtain $E$ is to compute a root $j$ over $\FF_q$ of the Hilbert class polynomial of $\ZZ[\pi]$ and find among the elliptic curves with $j$-invariant $j$ the one with the right trace.
+We refer to \cite{enge2009complexity,sutherlandCM} for algorithms to compute this class polynomial.
+Note that the complexity of the rest of the algorithm strongly depends on the discriminant of $\ZZ[\pi]$, so choosing this second method, this step is never the bottleneck of the whole algorithm.

 Given an inclusion of equal rank $g$ $R$-lattices $\iota \colon L_1\rightarrow L_2$ and surjective morphisms $T_i\colon R^{m_i}\rightarrow L_i$ we can lift $\iota$ to $P\in M_{m_2,m_1}(R)$

 by computing the image of the canonical basis of $R^{m_1}$ by $\iota\circ T_1$ and taking any preimages by $T_2.$ Since the morphisms $T_i$ are surjective, $\F(T_i)$ are injective and the kernel of the corresponding isogeny $\F(\iota)=f\colon \F(L_2)\rightarrow \F(L_1)$ can be computed by $\ker f=\F(T_2)^{-1}\ker \trsp{P}.$